Kevin-c-miller/placeholder-project1/README.md

 #### MVP

 - Find and use external api
-- Get back information on pro basketball players and teams, including headshot, stats, team, position, bio.
+- Get back information on pro basketball players and teams, including their jersey number, stats, conference, divison, team, position, bio.
 - Render player/team data on page based on what the user searched.

 #### PostMVP

-- Add another API for news around the league, schedule, standings.
+- Add another API for headshots,news around the league, schedule, standings.
 - Add a favorites button so users can keep track of their favorite players/team.
 - Use local storage to save user favorites